 This variation involves “modified” fasting every other day.
 For instance, limit your calories on fasting days to 500 ― or about 25% of your normal intake.
 On non-fasting days, resume your regular, healthy diet.
 (There are also strict variations to this approach that include consuming 0 calories on alternate days instead of 500.)

-Interesting finding of note: One study showed people following this pattern of IF for six months had significantly elevated LDL (or bad) cholesterol levels after another six months off the diet.
+An interesting note: One study showed people following this pattern of intermittent fasting for six months had significantly elevated LDL (or bad) cholesterol levels after another six months off the diet.

 4. The 24-hour fast (or eat: stop: eat method)

 This method involves fasting completely for a full 24 hours.
-Often times, it’s only done once or twice a week.
+Often, it’s only done once or twice a week.
 Most people fast from breakfast to breakfast or lunch to lunch.
-With this version of IF, the side effects can be extreme, such as fatigue, headaches, irritability, hunger and low energy.
+With this version of intermittent fasting, the side effects can be extreme, such as fatigue, headaches, irritability, hunger and low energy.

 If you follow this method, you should return to a normal, healthy diet on your non-fasting days.

-Intermittent fasting is not safe for some people, including pregnant women, children, people at risk for hypoglycemia, or people with certain chronic diseases.
+Intermittent fasting is not safe for some people, including people who are pregnant, children, people at risk for hypoglycemia or people with certain chronic diseases.

 “If you’re at risk for an eating disorder, you shouldn’t attempt any sort of fasting diet,” advises Taylor.
-“IF has also been known to increase the likelihood of binge eating in some people because of the restriction.”
+“Intermittent fasting has also been known to increase the likelihood of binge eating in some people because of the restriction.”

-If you’re interested in trying IF, you should also be aware of some not-so-pretty side effects.
-IF can be associated with irritability, low energy, persistent hunger, temperature sensitivity and poor work and activity performance.
+If you’re interested in trying intermittent fasting, you should also be aware of some not-so-pretty side effects.
+It can be associated with irritability, low energy, persistent hunger, temperature sensitivity, and poor work and activity performance.